dostr-eth/resources/docs/EASYREAD.md

 ## Current status

 Dostr client UI is ready and the prototype test build can be accessed on [GitHub Pages](https://dostr-eth.github.io/homepage/).
 Dostr client is a fork of [Astral](https://astral.ninja/) (which is a fork of Branle), and it can already be used with generic Nostr keys.
-Developers are currently testing [SIWE interfacing](https://github.com/dostr-eth/nips/blob/ethkeygen/xx.md) with the UI while NIP-XX is under active review.
+Developers are currently testing [SIWE interfacing](https://github.com/dostr-eth/nips/blob/ethkeygen/111.md) with the UI while NIP-111 is under active review.
 The expected release date for the client is March 31 2023.